- Majors & Minors

 Deacon of Social & Environmental Justice

-Rachel organizes programs and activities work for environmental and social justice on campus and around the world.
+Charlie organizes programs and activities for environmental and social justice on campus and around the world.

 Student Assistant to the Chaplain